-Dear Ms. Veits:
+Dear Mr. Smith:

-On behalf of our organizations, we are writing to encourage continued efforts by the European Union to ensure that next month's annual meeting of the International Commission for the Conservation of Atlantic Tunas (ICCAT) results in more responsible fisheries management for Atlantic sharks.
+On behalf of our organizations, we are writing to encourage continued efforts by the United States to ensure that next month's annual meeting of the International Commission for the Conservation of Atlantic Tunas (ICCAT) results in more responsible fisheries management for Atlantic sharks.

 Our organizations focus on the conservation of sharks (and closely related rays) due in large part to the low reproductive capacity that leaves most of these species exceptionally vulnerable to overexploitation.
-We are deeply concerned about the precarious status of the pelagic sharks taken in ICCAT fisheries because of the lack of science-based fishing quotas and poor compliance with best practices.
+We are deeply concerned about the precarious status of pelagic sharks taken in ICCAT fisheries due to the lack of science-based fishing quotas, as well as poor compliance with existing limits and best practices.

-Specifically, we respectfully urge you to continue EU leadership for shark conservation at ICCAT by once again proposing:
+Specifically, we respectfully urge you to continue US leadership for shark conservation at ICCAT by actively promoting:

-- The establishment of precautionary catch limits for shortfin make and blue sharks: - A prohibition on the retention of porbeagle sharks; and - A ban on removing shark fins at sea.
+- The establishment of precautionary catch limits for shortfin make and blue sharks; - A prohibition on the retention of porbeagle sharks; - A ban on removing shark fins at sea; and - Convention amendments to allow for more comprehensive elasmobranch conservation.